JoshDSommer/nativescript-slides/README.md

 .intro-slide-5{
   background-color: darkslategray;
 }
+Label{
+  text-align: center;
+  width: 100%;
+  font-size: 35;
+  margin-top: 35;
+}

 ```
 #Usage
-To use the intro slide plugin you need to first import it into your xml layout with  `xmlns:parallax="nativescript-intro-slides"`
+To use the intro slide plugin you need to first import it into your xml layout with  `xmlns:IntroSlides="nativescript-intro-slides"`

 when using the intro slide plugin you need at least two ``<IntroSlides:Slide>`` views inside of the ``<IntroSlides:IntroSlides>``.